 1. Consistency Of The Design

-The design that the web designer employs should be seamless and consistent.
+The design that the web designer makes should always be seamless and consistent.

-This means that different parts of the web application should use the same elements so that when a user is familiar with one part of the user interface, they can easily interact with other parts using the initial understanding.
+This means that different parts of the web application should use the same elements.
+When users are familiar with one part of the user interface, they can easily interact with other features with the initial understanding.